josephbudd/kickwasm/README.md

 1. The mainprocess folder contains the main process level logic.
 1. The renderer folder contains the renderer level logic.

+### The framework has 2 processes

+1. The **main process** is a web server running through whatever port you indicate in your application's http.yaml file.
+1. When you start the main process it opens a browser which loads and runs the **renderer process**.

 ### The framework has a 2 step build

-The main process is a web browser running through whatever port you indicate in the application's http.yaml file.
-When you start the main process it opens a browser and runs the renderer process in the browser.

 So when you build the framework, you build both the renderer process and the main process.

-1. Build the renderer process with **GOARCH=wasm GOOS=js go build -o app.wasm main.go panels.go**
+1. Build the renderer process for browsers with **GOARCH=wasm GOOS=js go build -o app.wasm main.go panels.go**
-1. Build the main process with **go build**
+1. Build the main process for your computer with **go build**
 1. The framework is run like any other simple program with **./my-app-name**

 ### The framework imports